Udmurt

 sg

-‘Petja hears the music.’
+‘Petja hears the tune.’

 Valency pattern: